src-d/okrs/README.md

 ### Promote current source{d} stack
 - [ ] Write and promote 1 blog post for each project in the stack and how it came to be
 - [ ] Gather list of users of each project and classify them according to their profiles
-- [ ] source{d} Engine and/or Automated Code Review Bot featured at minimum 5 conferences
+- [ ] source{d} Engine and/or Lookout featured at minimum 5 conferences
-- [ ] source{d} Engine and/or Automated Code Review Bot featured at minimum 5 meetups
+- [ ] source{d} Engine and/or Lookout featured at minimum 5 meetups
 - [ ] Develop the MlonCode documentation/walkthrough

 ### Define PR & BD Strategy